nair0lf32/zer0ne-blog/content/writeups/HackTheBox/Secret/index.md

 ...
 ```

-Now let's think about all this...we couldn't get a root shell here...it was more a workaround to get the root flag.
+Now let's think about all this...we couldn't get a root shell here...
+it was more a workaround to get the root flag.

-This is definitelly not a easy machine...maybe medium...not too hard too but NOT EASY.
+This is definitely not an easy machine...maybe medium...
+not too hard too but NOT EASY.
 seems like we can access dasith ssh keys...But I could not crack it yet...
 We technically do not own this machine so keep exploring for ways to get root.